mikelytaev/n-wise/0000-n-wise.md

 ### Invitation message

 The message is intended to invite a new participant.
-It is sent via an arbitrary communication channel (pairwise, qr code, e-mail, etc.).
+It is sent via an arbitrary communication channel (pairwise, QR code, e-mail, etc.).

 ```json
 {